kueblboe/coffee-kata/README.md

 ## Usage

-This assumes you got [node] and [Karma] installed.
+This assumes you got [node] installed.
 Then in a terminal run

     git clone https://github.com/kueblboe/coffee-kata.git
     cd coffee-kata
     npm install
-    karma start
+    ./node_modules/karma/bin/karma start

 Write your tests and code in the _src_ directory.
 When you save your files the tests will run and their result will be shown in the terminal and a notification is sent to [Growl].